 Head shots at the new airport in Badgerys Creek

 As a photographer, one of the things I truly enjoy is taking corporate headshots.
-It’s not just about snapping a picture; it’s about capturing the essence of a person which can be a tough ask in the short time one has available to capture a corporate head shot.
-What fascinates me the most is that every shoot tells a unique story, and I get to be part of those stories, even if only for a brief moment.
+It’s not just about snapping a picture; it’s about trying to capture the essence of a person, which can be a tough task in the limited time one has available.
+What intrigues me is how every shoot tells a unique story, and I get to be part of each story, even if only for a brief moment.

-Recently, I had the privilege of working on a project with Multiplex, the company behind the construction of the new airport’s first phase.
-The terminal is nearing completion, and it’s amazing to see how something so massive and intricate comes together piece by piece.
-The airport is scheduled to open by the end of 2026, but for now, it’s a symbol of both ambition and dedication, before it becomes a bustling metropolis of comings and goings.
+Recently, I had the privilege of continuing work on a project with Multiplex, the company behind the construction of the first phase of the Badgerys Creek Airport, west of Sydney.
+The terminal is nearing completion, and it’s amazing to see how something so massive and complex comes together piece by piece.
+The airport is scheduled to open by the end of 2026.
+For now, it’s a symbol of both ambition and dedication, before it becomes a bustling transport hub.

 What makes this job particularly exciting is the people I get to meet.
-When you’re in the construction industry, you’re not just photographing one type of person.
+When you’re photographing in the construction industry, you’re not just dealing with one type of profession.
 You’re working with a wide variety of individuals from all walks of life.
 Construction is, in many ways, a microcosm of diversity.
-There are people from all ethnic and cultural backgrounds, with varying points of view, different personalities, and unique perspectives on the world.
+There are people from all ethnic and cultural backgrounds, with different personalities and unique perspectives on the world.

-For this particular shoot, my assistant, Nick, and I set up in one of the temporary offices or meeting rooms at the construction site.
-I arranged the lighting the way I wanted it — a three-light setup, which gives a soft, even look that flatters most faces, and we shot against a mid-grey neutral background.
+For this particular shoot, my assistant, Nick, and I set up in one of the temporary offices at the construction site.
+I arranged a three-light setup, which gives a soft, even look that flatters most faces, and we shot against a mid-grey neutral background.
 It’s a simple setup, but it always delivers clean, professional results.

-While I focused on taking the photos, Nick took charge of the computer and peripherals.
-We’d made a decision beforehand to streamline the process: after each shot, I’d hand the camera card to Nick, who would download the files and immediately take the subject through the process of selecting their favorite images.
-It’s always a great feeling to see the subjects react to the photos, even if they’re just a few moments old.
-They’d go through the shots, narrowing it down to their two favorite images, while I continued shooting with the next person in line.
+While I focused on taking the portraits, Nick took charge of the computer and peripherals.
+We’d made a decision beforehand to streamline the process: after each shot, I’d hand the camera card to Nick, who would download the files and immediately take the sitter through the process of selecting their favorite images.
+It’s always a great feeling to see a subject react to the portraits, even if they’re only a few moments old.
+They’d go through the shots with Nick, narrowing it down to their two favorite images, while I would proceed to shoot with the next person.

-This way, we could keep the flow going smoothly, making the most of the time we had with each individual.
-It’s a great system that keeps the session moving efficiently while still giving everyone a chance to review their photos on the spot.
+Making the most of the short time we had with each individual, the session moved efficiently while still giving everyone a chance to review their photos on the spot.

 What’s intriguing about corporate headshots in this context is that as a photographer, you have the opportunity to interact with so many different viewpoints in a relatively short space of time.
-It’s not just about capturing someone’s image; it’s about understanding who they are, even if for only a fleeting moment.
-Each headshot session becomes a tiny window into their world, their role in the grand project at hand, and how they contribute to something that will impact so many lives.
+Each headshot session becomes a tiny window into a succession of worlds, highlighting the many roles in the grand project.

-Construction, especially on such a grand scale as this airport, brings people together from different corners of society.
-Whether it’s the engineers, the architects, the laborers, or the project managers, everyone has their own story, and I get to be the one to capture that brief moment when they pause to have their photo taken.
+Large scale construction projects bring people together from different corners of society.
+Whether it’s the engineers, the architects, the laborers, the logistics experts or project managers, everyone has their own story to tell.
+I am fortunate to be the one to capture the brief moment when they pause to have their photo taken.
 These small but meaningful interactions are what make this work so fulfilling.

-It’s not just about taking a photo — it’s about telling a story.
-And in the construction industry, with its range of personalities, backgrounds, and experiences, I feel incredibly lucky to be able to document those stories, one headshot at a time.
+It’s creating a new narrative.
+And in the construction industry, with its range of characters, backgrounds, and experiences, I feel incredibly lucky to be able to document these stories, one headshot at a time.

 While photographing the parade entry for Positive Life NSW I managed to snap images of some of the other entrants.
 Here is a smiling selection of the other people marching and cheering, having a good time, sharing the love, dressing up, and adding extra “bling” to their lives for the night.